graphprotocol/rfcs/rfcs/0003-mutations.md

     ```
     See the example below for a demonstration of this.

-  * `stateBuilder: StateBuilder` (optional) - A state builder interface responsible for (1) initializing ext state properties and (2) reducing ext state events.
+  * `stateBuilder: StateBuilder` (optional) - A state builder interface responsible for (1) initializing extended state properties and (2) reducing extended state events.
 State builders implement the following interface:
     ```typescript
     type MutationState<TState> = CoreState & TState
     type MutationEvents<TEventMap> = CoreEvents & TEventMap